Category: Uncategorized

 Read More Read More

-Here is SpacePolicyOnline.com’s list of space policy events for the week of December 1-7, 2024 and any insight we can offer about them.
-The House and Senate are in session this week.
+Here is SpacePolicyOnline.com’s list of space policy events for the next two weeks, December 29, 2024-January 11, 2025, and any insight we can offer about them.
+The House and Senate will formally end the 118th Congress and convene the 119th Congress on Friday, January 3.
+Both chambers will be in session the week of January 6.

 Read More Read More